 Ralph Wehlitz’s interest in railroads was nurtured at an early age.
 Growing up in Wauwatosa, Wisconsin, he frequently rode his bike down to the C&NW’s lakefront engine terminal to observe steam locomotives in action.
 At age 11, he took his first photographs using a Kodak camera.
 The Milwaukee Road’s fast Hiawatha trains heading west from Milwaukee were also a frequent subject.
 He graduated from high school in 1942 and worked for Packard until drafted on May 1, 1943.
 After sustaining an injury during WWII, he attended college in Madison, Wisconsin and took on teaching as a career.
 After a three-year stint in Mellen, Wisconsin, he moved to Merrill in 1954 to teach English and social studies.
 Ralph finished his teaching career there and still resides in his home where he has built an impressive model railroad layout.
 Ralph’s photography throughout the 1950s, 60s, and 70s was driven by his desire to document prototype examples that he could model in HO scale.
 Many of his photos include buildings, scenes, and outlying industries with heavy concentration on Wisconsin and Upper Michigan.
 Ralph has donated his B&W negatives, mostly 35mm with some 616 format, to Lakes States.
 Images are organized mostly by railroad with metadata.
 Status: complete.

-Raconteur and entrepreneur Clint Jones was born and raised in the Milwaukee area.
+Clint Jones (1944-2024) was born and raised in the Milwaukee area.
 His interest in railroading began with trips to the Upper Peninsula via the C&NW and Milwaukee Road to visit relatives in his teen years.
 Thus began his long and storied railroad career which continues to this day.
 After a brief stint studying business at Michigan Technological University, he hired out as a diesel locomotive mechanic for the Milwaukee Road at their Milwaukee shops.
 But his passion and pluck led him to form his own company Trans Northern, Inc. to operate a steam passenger tourist railroad in Michigan and act as a dealer of vintage railroad equipment.
 Clint later worked for the C&NW in train service and also served as a trainmaster for Wisconsin Central Railway from 1987 to 1997, supervising train operations and train crews from Marquette, Michigan.
-He currently owns Mineral Range, Inc., a railway equipment, industry switching, and transportation consulting firm.
-Over the years, Clint has assembled a personal collection of photographs (many taken by himself) and paper documents, mostly focused upon railroads of the Michigan Upper Peninsula.
-This collection is growing and we will scan material as it available.
-Status: ongoing.
+He also owned Mineral Range, Inc., a railway equipment, industry switching, and transportation consulting firm.
+Over the years, Clint assembled a personal collection of photographs (many taken by himself) and paper documents, mostly focused upon railroads of the Michigan Upper Peninsula.
+His own B&W photography covered the Upper Midwest and followed his career.
+Over 1,200 images cover such roads at the C&NW, SOO, Milwaukee Road, Copper Range, and others in the 1960s and 1970s.
+Status: complete.

 Beloit-based Fairbanks, Morse & Co. was a well-known and diversified manufacturer of scales, pumps, and other industrial equipment.
 In the rail industry, FM built coaling and water facilities for steam locomotives, track motor cars (sold under the name of Sheffield, which FM had merged in the early 1900s), and diesel locomotives.
 Lake States’ Fairbanks Morse Collection comprises a large collection of papers, publications, construction and maintenance records, and builders photographs of FM’s railroad products.
 Through an agreement with Fairbanks Morse Defense, the current iteration of FM, we are able to make available to the public through our on-line photo archive, company photos of coal docks, water stations, motor cars, locomotives, and more.
 Many of these photos were already at Baraboo from a previous donation, but we have also been receiving new material from FM’s Beloit plant.
 We are grateful for FM’s foresight to preserve and pass on the storied history of FM and its contribution to the rail industry.
 A large collection of coal dock and related facilities, and Sheffield motor cars are already on-line.
 Diesel locomotives will be added when available.
 Status: ongoing.